benlp91/Tyraels-Realms/README.md

+🏰 KeeperFX Custom Campaign

-This is a Campaign for Keeper FX.
+This is a custom campaign for KeeperFX.
-It needs the newest Alpha to work correctly.
+Please note: It requires the latest Alpha version of KeeperFX to run correctly.

-To install you need to click the green "code" button and click and download zip.

-sadly git hub is putting my stuff in a main folder which is not readable the game.
-You open the main folder until you see my 6 Files , and all those 6 Files needs to go into KeeperFX/campgns
+📦 Installation Instructions

+Click the green “Code” button at the top of this page.

+Select “Download ZIP” and extract the contents to a temporary folder.

+Unfortunately, GitHub places all files into an extra folder (e.g. /YourCampaignName-main/), which KeeperFX cannot read directly.

+Open that folder and locate the following 6 files:

+(List your 6 file names here if you want — optional but helpful!)

+Move all 6 files into the following directory in your KeeperFX installation: